theteleforce/akrasia/docs/adding_commands.md

 Clearly, we need to validate our input.

 ## Check your user input (or you'll get pinged a lot)
-As a rule, everyone on the internet is the kind of person who parks in disabled parking spaces while driving a stolen SUV with a Holacaust denial spray-painted on it.
+As a rule, everyone on the internet is the kind of person who double-parks their stolen Ferarri with a Holacaust denial bumper sticker in the disabled spaces.
-To counter this, you should be very sure to *check everything in command_args before you use it*.
+To deal with this, you should be very sure to *check everything in command_args before you use it*.

-Here, there's serveral possible errors:
+Here, there's serveral possible exploits or errors we can handle:
   * No arguments were submitted (in this case, command_args[0] throws an exception)
   * There wasn't a `d` in the string, or more than one `d`, or a `d` was at the end...
   * One of the numbers wasn't actually a number (`!roll 2dsix`)